-For instance, if an ATT State Party were also party to the Statute of the International Criminal Court or to Protocol I of 8 June 1977 additional to the Geneva Conventions, it would be required to take into consideration a wider range of war crimes than an ATT State Party that is not party to these instruments.
+For instance, an ATT State Party that is also party to the Statute of the International Criminal Court and to Protocol I of 8 June 1977 additional to the Geneva Conventions, would be required to take into consideration a wide range of war crimes.

-B. Criteria for export
+B. Criteria to assess export

-If an export has not been prohibited under Article 6, then each State Party must assess whether the arms, ammunition/munitions or parts and components would contribute to or undermine peace and security, and whether there is a "potential" that they could be used to commit or facilitate a serious violation of international humanitarian law, a serious violation of international human rights law, an act constituting an offence under international instruments relating to terrorism to which the State is a Party, or an act constituting an offence under international instruments relating to transnational organized crime to which the State is a Party (Article 7(1)).
+If an export has not been prohibited under Article 6, the exporting State Party must assess whether the arms, ammunition/munitions or parts and components would contribute to or undermine peace and security, and whether there is a "potential" that they could be used to commit or facilitate a serious violation of international humanitarian law, a serious violation of international human rights law, an act constituting an offence under international instruments relating to terrorism to which the State is a Party, or an act constituting an offence under international instruments relating to transnational organized crime to which the State is a Party (Article 7(1)).